 Entering into a civil partnership is a huge emotional and legal commitment and gives the couple a whole range of legal rights and responsibilities.

 We also offer a bespoke service in providing pre civil partnership agreements (‘Gay Pre Nups’) to clients who are contemplating a civil partnership.
 Some couples are concerned that assets that they have acquired prior to their relationship are protected in the event of the civil partnership being dissolved.
 ‘Gay Pre Nups’ are not binding on the court but they are a factor the court can consider on any dispute.
 Email us here to receive a copy of our Civil Partnership Dissolution information guide.

-Our ADR service of Mediation and Collaborative lawyers can provide an alternative approach to reaching a settlement with your partner.
+Our Collaborative lawyers can provide an alternative approach to reaching a settlement with your partner.